American Collegiate Hockey Association: ACHA history

 The ACHA was established on April 20, 1991.
 Fifteen charter members met during the Chicago Showcase in Skokie, Illinois at the North Shore Hilton.
 These member teams had been playing college hockey for many years but wished to legitimize its play by standardizing some of its procedures.

-The members that created the organization were Tom Keegan (ACHA), Al Murdoch (Iowa State), Joe Battista (Penn State), Jim Gilmore (Ohio), Ernie Ferrari (Stanford), Howard Jenks (California-Berkeley), Jeff Aikens (North Dakota State), Don Spencer (West Virginia), Jim Barry (Navy), Scott Fuller (Navy), Leo Golembiewski (Arizona), Ron Starr (DePaul), Cary Adams (PCHA), Jim Warden (PCHA) and Jack White (UCLA).
+The members that created the organization were Tom Keegan (ACHA), Al Murdoch (Iowa State), Joe Battista (Penn State), Jim Gilmore (Ohio), Ernie Ferrari (Stanford), Howard Jenks (California), Jeff Aikens (North Dakota State), Don Spencer (West Virginia), Jim Barry (Navy), Scott Fuller (Navy), Leo Golembiewski (Arizona), Ron Starr (DePaul), Cary Adams (PCHA), Jim Warden (PCHA) and Jack White (UCLA).

 The inaugural year of the ACHA was the 1991–1992 season.
 The goal of the organization was to create an impartial governing body to monitor national tournaments, player eligibility, and general oversight.
 Over the years the ACHA quickly grew to over 150 teams in three men's divisions.

 A Women's Division was added in 2000 with a second Women's division being added for the 2006–2007 season.

 By the 2001–2002 season, marking their 10th anniversary, the ACHA had a total of 179 teams registered with 33 teams in Division I, 100 teams in Division II, 18 teams in Division III, and 20 teams in the Women's Division.

 By the 2002–2003 season that number raised to over 250 teams, with Division III adding over 80 teams alone.

 By the 2003–2004 season the number raised to 278 teams: 40 teams in D-I, 124 teams in D-II, 87 teams in D-III, and 27 teams in the Women's Division.